-This is an example of aroha being consistent, unconditional and totally accepting.
-We found that there were similar stories where, no matter what, people would be accepted.

-What stories do you have in your whānau where people are always welcome?

-Aroha - reminders

-A woman talked about her mother who would display the gifts that had been given to her on her wall, in her lounge.
-Over the years these gifts filled the walls and included clocks, ornaments, tea towels, kitchen utensils, little cards made by a mokopuna and the list goes on.
-Every time her mother was given a gift, the woman and her siblings would think "Oh no, there goes another one".
-In the end the siblings tried to take them down as they felt the 'gifts' had been up there long enough and were gathering dust.
-Their mother, a kuia by now, said not to touch them as they were treasured taonga of 'aroha' that had been given to their whānau.
-When the kuia passed away the woman looked at all those dusty tea towels and gifts on the wall and just couldn't take them down.
-They were reminders, left behind by their mother, of the aroha that filled their home.
+Aroha - reminders A woman talked about her mother who would display gifts that had been given to her on the wall in her lounge.
+Over the years, these gifts - which included clocks, ornaments, tea towels, kitchen utensils, and little cards made by a mokopuna - covered the walls.
+Every time her mother was given a gift, the woman and her siblings would think, "Oh no, there goes another one."
+In the end, the siblings tried to take the gifts down as they felt they had been up there long enough and were gathering dust.
+Their mother, a kuia by now, said not to touch them as they were treasured taonga of aroha that had been given to their whānau.
+When the kuia passed away, the woman and her siblings looked at all the dusty tea towels and other gifts on the wall, and just couldn't take them down.
+They were reminders left behind by their mother of the aroha that filled their home.
 This story is an example of aroha in action.
-Think about how you as a whānau like to show aroha to others and how you like to experience aroha in your lives.

-Aroha - brotherly love

-This story comes from an area where the men are great fishermen and are known for their expert seamanship - plying their rough, isolated seas for a living.
-A man tells of the time when his brother, son and a friend went missing at sea in a great storm.
-The authorities had made the decision that it was too dangerous to look for the missing men so the search was called off.

-The brother denied the claim that nothing could be done and, against all advice and entreaties for him to stay, he went out to sea in search of his loved ones.
-He said the sea was as bad as it could get, the water was white and the swells were huge.
+Think about how you as a whānau like to show aroha to others, and how you like to experience aroha in your lives.
+Aroha - brotherly love This story comes from an area where the men are known for their expert seamanship, plying the rough, isolated seas for a living.
+A man told of the time his brother, his son and a friend went missing at sea in a great storm.
+The authorities had made the decision that it was too dangerous to look for the missing men, so the search was called off.
+The brother rejected the claim that nothing could be done and, against all advice and entreaties for him to stay, he went out to sea in search of his loved ones.
+He said the sea was as bad as it could get - the water was white, and the swells were huge.
 But he was a skilled skipper and knew the waters well.
-He had an idea about where his brother might be so he headed off searching in that general direction.
-After some time he saw some shapes bobbing up and down in the surging waves and felt great relief, for he knew he had found his brother.
+He had an idea where his brother might be, so he headed off searching in that general direction.
+After some time he saw shapes bobbing up and down in the surging waves and he felt great relief, for he knew he had found his brother.
 They all returned to land safely where they were met with joy, celebration and relief.

-This story is talked about as one of the great rescues of that area.
+This story is about one of the great rescues of that area.
 It was aroha for his brother that prompted this man to take his life in his hands and snatch his loved ones from certain death.
 Te ihi, te wehi, te wana!

-Find out if you have similar stories and share them with your tamariki and mokopuna.
-We hold gems of aroha in our stories that we share around firesides, at the marae, at kai time and better still at bed time.
+We hold gems of aroha in our stories that we share around firesides, at the marae, at kai time and at bedtime.
+Find out if you have similar stories in your whānau and share them with your tamariki and mokopuna.